-We have all heard about the amazing experiences you should do when your in your 20's and 30's but you can do these at any age!
-OK, so it is easier to do them when your younger with little or no commitments and also not being wise enough or thinking about the repercussions of what might or might not happen.
-Now more wise, there are some things that I would highly recommend, others knowing now what I do, wouldn't dream of doing again or encouraging others.
+We have all heard about the amazing experiences you should do when you are in your 20s and 30s but you can do these at any age!
+OK, so it is easier to do them when you are younger with little or no commitments and also not being wise enough or thinking about the repercussions of what might or might not happen.
+Now wiser, there are some things that I would highly recommend, others knowing now what I do, wouldn't dream of doing again or encouraging others.
 Then there are the ones that well... was enough the first time!
-Which Wild and Wonderful Experiences have you ticketed of your must do list/bucket list?
+Which Wild and Wonderful Experiences have you ticketed off your must-do list/bucket list?

 Me with a Python Snake, Jamaica ©MDHarding

 While working onboard cruise ships cruising around the beautiful islands of Hawaii.
 I had the incredible opportunity while in Maui to hire a Chevrolet Corvette convertible.
 Only one-month-old, racing red, and now available to hire.
 Who wouldn't want to drive their dream car?
 There was one place I was looking forward to seeing - Haleakala Crater.
 A dormant volcano measuring 10,000 feet above sea level.
 The road is long, windy, and in some places narrow.
 Today it is one of the most visited attractions and is especially popular at sunrise.

 Today I can still hear the car rental guy asking "where did you go?"
 "To the crater, It was really cool!"
 "What?!"

 It was an incredible day.
 Where is the most awesome place you have ever driven to?

 Little Red Corvette at Sunset ©MDHarding